 How to Make Easy Sew DIY Chair Cushions

 The nice thing about making your own chair cushions is that they will fit your chairs perfectly.
-Thick foam can be pricy so I waited for the foam to go on sale to save some money.
+Thick foam to make the cushions can be pricy.
+If you want to save money, wait for the foam to go on sale at your local fabric store like JoAnn Fabrics or Hobby Lobby to save some money.

 - Fabric – enough yardage for the amount of cushions you need.
 I needed 5/8th of a yard for each cushion